Is the Payback Period on Energy Efficient CFL Bulbs Too Long?

-The other day the light bulb on my porch finally gave up the ghost and so I ran down to my favorite hardware store to pick up a new one.
-When I got there I was presented with a choice that many people struggle with: is it better to buy the regular old incandescent bulb or spend significantly more money for the energy efficient compact fluorescent light (CFL) instead?
+The other day the light bulb on my porch finally gave up the ghost, so I ran down to my favorite hardware store to pick up a new one.
+When I got there I was presented with a choice that many people struggle with: Is it better to stick with the regular old incandescent bulb or spend significantly more money for the energy efficient compact fluorescent light (CFL) instead?

-The big question, of course, was just how quickly would it take the energy savings provided by the CFL to cover the product’s purchase price?
+The big question, of course, is just how quickly it takes the energy savings provided by the CFL to cover the products purchase price.

 How to Determine the Payback Period of Energy Efficient Bulbs